15 Top Trails For Hiking In Los Angeles

 14. Brush Canyon Hike to the Hollywood Sign

 Ever dreamed of hiking right up to the Hollywood Sign?
 This 6.4-mile kid-friendly hike through Griffith Park offers a perspective most Angelenos have never seen, a chance to look down on the iconic sign and the city below.
-Although this is a fairly moderate hike, it is comprised entirely of well maintained fire roads, and even an entirely paved portion making it a glut-burning, stroller-friendly hike.
+Although this is a fairly moderate hike, it is comprised entirely of well maintained fire roads, and even an entirely paved portion making it a glute-burning, stroller-friendly hike.
+Out of all the iconic hiking trails in Los Angeles, this one tops the list.

 Trailhead address: 3200 Canyon Drive, Griffith Park, Los Angeles, CA 90068